SAP/odata-vocabularies/docs/v2-annotations.md

 #### Attributes `sap:unit` and `sap:precision`

 Amounts in a currency or absolute measures MUST be represented as simple properties with an appropriate numeric Edm type, preferably <code>Edm.Decimal</code>.
 These numeric properties SHOULD refer to a string property containing the ISO currency or unit of measure with the <code>sap:unit</code> attribute.
 They MAY refer to a numeric property containing the (non-negative) number of decimal places to be used for displaying the amount or measure with the <code>sap:precision</code> attribute.

-<p>Example in metadata document:</p>
+Example in metadata document:

 <pre>&lt;Property Name="OrderedQuantity" Type="Edm.Int16 " sap:unit="OrderedUnit" /&gt;<br/>&lt;Property Name="OrderedUnit" Type="Edm.String " sap:semantics="unit-of-measure" /&gt;<br/>&lt;Property Name ="Price" Type ="Edm.Decimal" Precision="10" Scale ="3" sap:unit ="Currency" sap:precision="DisplayScale" /&gt;  </pre>
 <pre>&lt;Property Name="DisplayScale" Type ="Edm.Byte" /&gt;<br/>&lt;Property Name="Currency" Type ="Edm.String" sap:semantics="currency-code" sap:text="CurrencyText" /&gt;<br/>&lt;Property Name="CurrencyText" Type="Edm.String" /&gt;</pre>

-<p>Example in Atom entry:</p>
+Example in Atom entry:

 <pre>&lt;d:OrderedQuantity&gt;50&lt;/d:OrderedQuantity&gt;<br/>&lt;d:OrderedUnit&gt;KGM&lt;/d:OrderedUnit&gt;<br/>&lt;d:Price&gt;86.9&lt;/d:Price&gt;</pre>
 <pre>&lt;d:DisplayScale&gt;2&lt;/d:DisplayScale&gt;<br/>&lt;d:Currency&gt;EUR&lt;/d:Currency&gt;<br/>&lt;d:CurrencyText&gt;Euro&lt;/d:CurrencyText&gt;</pre>

-<p>Using a reference attribute instead of predefined complex types like Measure or Money with amount and unit properties allows several amounts to share the same unit.
-Transporting the amounts as “raw” numeric values instead of preformatted strings allows clients to format them according to device-specific settings (that may well differ from the server-side user settings) or process them on the client (if e.g. the client is Excel).</p>
+Using a reference attribute instead of predefined complex types like Measure or Money with amount and unit properties allows several amounts to share the same unit.
+Transporting the amounts as “raw” numeric values instead of preformatted strings allows clients to format them according to device-specific settings (that may well differ from the server-side user settings) or process them on the client (if e.g. the client is Excel).

 #### Attribute `sap:field-control`

-<p>Whether a property can or must contain a value may depend on the state of its entity, so it is impossible to express this up-front via metadata annotations.
-In these cases the "edit state" of the property can be expressed via a separate "field control" property, and the link between data properties and their field-control properties is expressed with the <code>sap:field-control</code> attribute.</p>
+Whether a property can or must contain a value may depend on the state of its entity, so it is impossible to express this up-front via metadata annotations.
+In these cases the "edit state" of the property can be expressed via a separate "field control" property, and the link between data properties and their field-control properties is expressed with the <code>sap:field-control</code> attribute.

-<p>Example in metadata document:</p>
+Example in metadata document:

 <pre>&lt;Property Name="Street" Type="Edm.String" sap:field-control="Address_fc" /&gt;<br/>&lt;Property Name="City" Type="Edm.String" sap:field-control="Address_fc" /&gt;<br/>&lt;Property Name="Address_fc" Type="Edm.Byte" /&gt;</pre>
 <p>
 The field-control property can be in the same type as shown above, or it can be in a nested complex type, or in an entity type that is associated 1:1.
 This allows separating field-control data from "real" data.
 If for example the field-control property is contained in a complex property or navigation property named <code>fc</code>, the attribute value is a path relative to the parent of the annotated property, e.g. <code>sap:field-control="fc/Address"</code>.